Some Twin Cities malls are still open, and workers aren't sure they should be

 Most employees interviewed at Rosedale and Ridgedale didn’t feel they were being put at serious risk to the virus because the number of shoppers has been small.
 Even so, they said it was time to close.

-Aaron Foss, manager of Games by James in Rosedale, doesn’t think it’s wise for malls to be open, but he he’s glad his store help families who are looking for ways to pass extra time at home.
+Aaron Foss, manager of Games by James in Rosedale, doesn’t think it’s wise for malls to be open, but he’s glad his store helps families who are looking for ways to pass extra time at home.

 “People who normally buy one puzzle are buying three,” he said.
 “People who are buying say they’re glad we’re open for them.”

 Daceon Coleman, manager of the Pagoda kiosk in Rosedale, said he feels safe at his job.

 Besides fastidious cleaning of glass countertops and every piece of jewelry touched, he may only see 20 people in the entire mall in a day and only two or three customers.
 “I appreciate the opportunity to keep my family financially stable,” he said.

 An employee at a Rosedale store who wouldn’t give her name said sales at her store haven’t even covered her salary.
 With no sink in the store, the woman had to use a nearby restroom to wash her hands.
 She brought a can of Lysol from home to sanitize the counter.